tunaphish/blog/content/notes/focus-on-the-world-around-you.md

 # local elections
 the biggest impact you can have on your life is to just focus on your local elections. specifically your mayor and not your president.

+## democracy
+the greater the dispersion of power, the better. stops malicious individuals from fucking around. argument for democracy. there's a quote about preventing individuals from gaining too much power mankind is stupid. man is smart. natural leaders. (red rising, golden son) I cannot find the quote online for the life of me lol

 # local art, food
 eating food that is local to you is going to be the most delicious.